-Successful first test firing for the P120C solid rocket motor for Ariane 6 and Vega-C
+Successful second test firing for the P120C solid rocket motor for Ariane 6 and Vega-C

-Kourou, 16 July 2018
+Kourou, 28 January 2018

-- A P120C successful test firing of 135 seconds conducted in Kourou, French Guiana - P120C the largest monolithic carbon-fiber solid rocket motor (SRM) in the world is loaded with 142 tons of propellant - P120C will equip the boosters of both Ariane 62 and Ariane 64 and the Vega-C first stage; 35 motors to be produced annually
+- A second P120C successful test firing of 135 seconds conducted in Kourou, French Guiana - P120C the largest monolithic carbon-fiber solid rocket motor (SRM) in the world is loaded with 142 tons of propellant - P120C will equip the boosters of both Ariane 62 and Ariane 64 and the Vega-C first stage

-The P120C was successfully tested on 16 July in Kourou, French Guiana, on the BEAP test bench for solid rocket motors, operated by the French space agency CNES.
-This successful test of the first P120C ever produced is a major step in the development of the future European launchers, Ariane 6 and Vega-C. The P120C, co-developed by ArianeGroup and Avio, on behalf of their 50/50 joint venture Europropulsion, is the world's largest monolithic carbon fiber SRM.
-The program for the development of Ariane 6 and Vega-C was decided on at the European Space Agency (ESA) Ministerial Council in 2014.
+The P120C was successfully tested for the second time on 28 January at the European Spaceport in French Guiana, on the BEAP test bench for solid rocket motors operated by the French space agency CNES.
+This second successful test of the P120C is a major step in the development of the future European launchers, Ariane 6 and Vega-C - the launch campaign for the first Vega-C flight will begin before the end of this year, and the maiden flight of Ariane 6 is scheduled for 2020.
+It is also a source of great pride: the P120C is a completely new solid rocket motor, and all its development stages have been achieved faultlessly.
+The first test firing was successfully carried out on 16 July 2018 on the same BEAP test bench at the European Spaceport.

+The P120C, co-developed by ArianeGroup and Avio on behalf of their 50/50 joint venture Europropulsion, is the world's largest monolithic carbon fiber SRM.
+It is a real symbol of the fruitful collaboration between Avio and ArianeGroup, and exemplifies the strength of the 'European space team' made up of industrial companies, national space agencies, and ESA.
+The program for the development of Ariane 6 and Vega-C is managed by the European Space Agency (ESA).

-Two further test stand firings will follow to qualify this motor before the first flight of Vega-C in 2019 and that of Ariane 6 in 2020.
+One further test stand firing is planned to qualify this motor before the first flight of Ariane 6.

-With major investments required for producing solid-propellant motors, the P120C is a perfect example of rationalization, since it will equip both Ariane 6 (in both its two-booster Ariane 62 and its four-booster Ariane 64 versions) and the first stage of Vega-C. This will allow up to 35 motors to be produced every year, making optimal use of industrial infrastructures on the European continent and in French Guiana, thus meeting the goals of the Ariane 6 and Vega-C programs: optimized costs, shorter cycles owing to a simplified design, and the application of innovative technologies and processes.
+With major investments required for producing solid-propellant boosters, the P120C is a perfect example of rationalization, since it will equip both Ariane 6 (in both its two-booster Ariane 62 and its four-booster Ariane 64 versions) and the first stage of Vega-C. This allows making optimal use of industrial infrastructures on the European continent and in French Guiana, thus meeting the goals of the Ariane 6 and Vega-C programs: optimized costs, shorter cycles owing to a simplified design, and the application of innovative technologies and processes.